Redlolz/blastdoor-sanic/README.md

 # blastdoor

-A pretty secure way of logging in written in Python and Flask.
+A pretty secure way of logging in written in Python and Sanic.

 ## Installation and usage